Staff

 Email Whit

 Whit’s family has strong roots in rural northwest Alabama, providing her with valuable perspective and strong motivation to seek out stories of inequity and injustice from every corner of our state.
-In partnership with the Cover Alabama Coalition, Whit spends her time as a storyteller highlighting the experiences of uninsured Alabamians and empowering people caught in the state’s health coverage gap.
-If you’re willing to share your health care story, she would love to hear from you.
+In partnership with the Cover Alabama coalition and Arise’s Worker Power Project, Whit spends her time as a storyteller highlighting the experiences of working people and uninsured Alabamians and empowering people to advocate for better health coverage and working conditions.
+If you’re willing to share your story, she would love to hear from you.

 Debbie Smith